 Yes.
-However, wrongful arrest is seldom established in practice.
+However wrongful arrest is seldom established in maritime courts' practice.
 There is no specific definition for wrongful arrest under Chinese law.
 In judicial practice, a wrongful arrest may exist where the applicant has no merit of maritime claim for ship arrest, or the owners of the ship under arrest are not liable for the maritime claim, or the amount of security demanded by the applicant is unreasonably high.

-If the claimant's claim ultimately fails and the failure constitutes wrongful arrest, the respondent can bring a claim in tort against the claimant for wrongful arrest requesting compensation for losses caused thereof.
-Such a tort claim can be secured by the counter security provided by the claimant for ship arrest.
+If the claimant's claim ultimately fails and constitutes a wrongful arrest, the respondent can bring a claim in tort against the claimant for wrongful arrest requesting compensation for losses caused thereof, such in tort claim can be secured by the counter-security provided by the claimant for ship arrest.